Conor’s Autism Journey is a part two of an original post called Conor’s Autism Birth Story, which you can find here.

 I hope he forgets his heartbreaking start in life as it haunts my thoughts most nights just before I fall asleep.
 I remember the lost look on his face, the fear in his eyes, the screams of terror, the almost silent way he would cry when he was sad.
 I fear most that someday he will look back and blame me for all the hard times he has had.

-If you are reading this now Conor as the tall handsome kind man I know you will be someday I am sorry for how your life began, I wish I had known from the beginning, I wish I had done more, for that I will always be sorry.
+If you are reading this now Conor as the tall handsome kind man I know you will be someday I am sorry for how your life began, I wish I had known from the beginning, I wish I had listened to my own intuition, I wish I had done more, for that I will always be sorry.
 I hope by now our life is as happy as I can make it to be.
-I love you now and forever more.
+I love you now and forever more my beautiful Conor.

 Conor didn’t seem to hear me much anymore, I would scream his name now to the top of my lungs, he wouldn’t look, wouldn’t flinch, he wasn’t deaf but he didn’t hear me anymore.
 Maybe he didn’t love me anymore, I had failed him since he was born, he couldn’t sleep, he couldn’t eat, drink, I couldn’t help him.
-I wouldn’t blame him, I had failed him.
+I wouldn’t blame him, for not wanting me around, I had failed him.

 I was so alone and felt so lost, I begged all the doctors, the hospitals, clinics, no one would listen.
 He will grow out of it, he is a baby, that is what babies do, I was told so often, I thought it was me, thought I was losing it.
 Maybe I didn’t love him enough, maybe I didn’t tell him enough, I should have hugged him more, held him, loved him more, it was me, it must be.